zainab201996/traffic_complete/README.md

-1. To run the application use the command
+1. To run the application, you need to install Docker on your system and use the following command

   **docker-compose up --build**